 - Personalize your security posture with a user-centric approach.
-At the heart of the Zero Trust concept, there is the understanding of the shift in responsibility and the need to emphasize security at the end user level.
-This means empowering end users to take charge of the necessary actions required for accessing resources.
+At the heart of the Zero Trust concept, there is an understanding of the shift in responsibility and the need to emphasize security at the end-user level.
+This means empowering end-users to take charge of the necessary actions required for accessing resources.
 End users are expected to be able to remediate their problems, such as enroll a device with MFA, install a certificate, patch their system to the required level to get access, choose which MFA vendor they want to work with, or other measures to meet the organization’s defined trust level.

 - Gradually expand.
 Ditching remote access VPNs immediately is not required.
 Even for Google, it took years to adopt and practice BeyondCorp, which can be considered one of the well-known implementations of the Zero Trust concept.
 Another example is Netflix Lisa, which is defined as a practical model of Zero Trust – and it doesn’t eliminate a VPN immediately.
 Once you have prioritized the defined use cases, it is time to build these situations into rules.
 With time, organizations can move from audit mode to active enforcement mode.